fedegiust/beatport-discography-shortcode/readme.txt

 3. Type of catalogue you want:
 * Releases (Default)
 * Tracks
+* Artist Bio (Only available when fetching Artist feed)

 4. Additional Options
+* Enable/Disable Sound Player (Only available on tracks catalogue, it will play the sample when clicking on the track cover)
 * Enable/Disable buy on beatport link

 One option of each group is required.

 This will add a shortcode like this:

-[beatport_discography_sc feed="artist" artist="Richie Hawtin" items="track" buylink="on"]
+[beatport_discography_sc feed="artist" artist="Richie Hawtin" items="track" soundplayer="on" buylink="on"]

 Shortcodes parameters
 * feed: string with value "artist", "label" or "id"
-* artist: string
+* artist: string in this format "Matthias+Tanzmann"
-* label: string
+* label: string in this format "Moon+Harbour+Recordings"
-* id: number
+* id: the release id as it appears on beatport url (for example: http://www.beatport.com/track/secret-effect-original-mix/4773933 the id would be 4773933)
 * items: string with value "release" or "track"
+* soundplayer: string with values "on" or "off"
 * buylink: string with values "on" or "off"

+There is a button to test the shortcode before inserting, this will show you a short part of the JSON file.

-After you filled out the form, click on insert shortcode and publish the page/post.
+After you filled out the form, click on insert shortcode and update the page/post.

 == Screenshots ==